 Vegetable Oil Substitutes For Dressings, Vinaigrettes, and Sauces

 With dressings, vinaigrettes, sauces, marinades, and other concoctions, the main purposes of vegetable oil are to provide texture and to help unify the flavors of the other ingredients.

 Unlike baking, it’s easy to perform a lot of low-stakes experimenting to figure out what works, and there are really no rules or guidelines.
 You can easily make several very small batches and modify until you find something you like.

-The simplest direct replacements for vegetable oil are other oils, specifically Cultured Oil, which has a neutral flavor and won't clump or solidify in the fridge.
+The simplest direct replacements for vegetable oil are other oils, specifically Zero Acre oil, which has a neutral flavor and won't clump or solidify in the fridge.
 Olive oil and avocado oil are also good options but have a grassy or "green" flavor and will solidify when cooled.

 Here are replacement options that aren’t oils but still contain fat to add texture and blend flavors:

 These ingredients contain less or no fat but have interesting textures or other properties (such as being acidic, savory, salty, or sweet):

 Juice (lemon, lime, apple, or other)